lilab-bcb/cumulus/docs/scCloud.rst

 Follow the steps below to run **scCloud** on FireCloud.

 #.
 Create a sample sheet, **count_matrix.csv**, which describes the metadata for each 10x channel.
-The sample sheet should at least contain 3 columns --- *Sample*, *Reference*, and *Location*. *Sample* refers to sample names, *Reference* refers to the genome name, and *Location* refers to the location of the channel-specific count matrix in 10x format (e.g. ``gs://fc-e0000000-0000-0000-0000-000000000000/my_dir/sample_1/filtered_gene_bc_matrices_h5.h5``).
+The sample sheet should at least contain 2 columns --- *Sample* and *Location*. *Sample* refers to sample names and *Location* refers to the location of the channel-specific count matrix in either 10x format (e.g. ``gs://fc-e0000000-0000-0000-0000-000000000000/my_dir/sample_1/filtered_gene_bc_matrices_h5.h5``) or dropseq format (e.g. ``gs://fc-e0000000-0000-0000-0000-000000000000/my_dir/sample_2/sample_2.umi.dge.txt.gz``).
 You are free to add any other columns and these columns will be used in selecting channels for futher analysis.
-In the example below, we have *Source*, which refers to the tissue of origin, *Platform*, which refers to the sequencing platform, and *Donor*, which refers to the donor ID.
+In the example below, we have *Source*, which refers to the tissue of origin, *Platform*, which refers to the sequencing platform, *Donor*, which refers to the donor ID, and *Reference*, which refers to the reference genome.

 	Example::